 Year 1: the lead-in selection year

-The strategic aim of Year 1, during which trainees will remain in their current roles (e.g. clinical training), is to identify a supervisory team and develop a scientific question that will underpin their fellowship application.
+The aim of Year 1, during which time trainees will remain in their current roles (e.g. clinical training), is to identify a supervisory team and develop a scientific question that will underpin their fellowship application.
 It encouraged that the supervisory team is comprised of supervisors from more than one 4ward North Institution.

 - September: Open competition by national advert selects 20 trainees based on CV and vision statement.